michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 73. You are a developer at your company.
 You need to update the definitions for an existing Logic App.
 What should you use?
-the Logic App Code View
+<b>the Logic App Code View</b>

 74. You are developing a solution for a public facing API.
 The API back end is hosted in an Azure App Service instance.
 You have implemented a RESTful service for the API back end.
-You must configure back-end authentication for the API Management service instance.
+You must configure back-end authentication for the API Management service instance. </br>
 Solution: <b>You configure Client cert gateway credentials for the Azure resource.</b>
 YES - API Management allows to secure access to the back-end service of an API using client certificates.